-Northbound Highway 101 passes through three small redwood parks, each with more impressive trees than the last, before reaching the most impressive redwoods of all in Humboldt Redwoods.
+As northbound Highway 101 enters redwood country, it passes three small redwood parks, each more impressive than the last, before finally reaching the most impressive redwoods of all in Humboldt Redwoods.
 Standish-Hickey is the first of these parks and, when seen from the highway, is the least scenic of the three.
-Driving through, you wouldn’t guess that there’s an old-growth grove here.
-However, a half-mile trail leads to a small upland redwood grove that, despite a somewhat unusual look, is undoubtedly old growth.
+Driving through, you wouldn’t even guess that there’s a redwood grove here, and in fact the park’s most popular features aren’t its trails but its campgrounds and a swimming area on the crystal-clear Eel River.

-© 2009 David Baselt
+© 2009, 2014, 2017 David Baselt